arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part1-model.md

 ### Question 3 (Training Throughput)

 While bi-directional SSMs like Hydra and Vision Mamba show impressive performance on bi-directional sequence modeling tasks, they tend to be difficult and slow to train compared to Transformers with full attention (e.g., ViT and BERT).
-If we’ve answered the first two questions affirmatively, can Linear Transformers match the accuracy of deep bi-directional SSMs while maintaining the training throughput of softmax Transformers and the inference efficiency of RNNs?
+If we’ve answered the first two questions affirmatively, can Linear Transformers match the accuracy of deep bi-directional SSMs while maintaining the training throughput of softmax Transformers and the inference efficiency of RNNs/SSMs?
 Also, maybe we can achive this without need for CUDA kernel programming and simply using torch ;)

-## Full Linear Attention
+## From Causal to Full Linear Attention

 Let's start with Linear Attention Reccurence:

 $$
 \begin{aligned}
-S_i = \Lambda_i \star S_{i-1} + \gamma_i k_i v^\top_i, \quad z_i = \Lambda_i \star z_{i-1} + \gamma_i k_i, \\
+S_i = S_{i-1} + k_i v^\top_i, \quad z_i =  z_{i-1} + k_i, \\
 Scaled: y_i = \frac{q^\top_i S_i}{q^\top_i z_i}, \quad Non-Scaled: y_i  = q^\top_i S_i \\
 \end{aligned}
 $$

 Above is the RNN form of the Linear Attention which have the parallel form of: